-Of Real and Imagined Places is the final installation of a series of illustration that examines being, belong and identity.
-Seeing the need to acquire territory as a prerequisite to identity, the visuals examine the connections between the geological and biological and emotional processes, utilizing the language of maps.
+Of Real and Imagined Places is the final installation of a series of visuals that examines being, belonging and identity.
+Seeing the need to acquire territory as a prerequisite to identity, the visuals examine the connections between the geological, biological and emotional processes while utilizing the language of maps.
 This apparent nervous system serves as a kind of cartography for the human body; a search for identity.

 The map reveals a journey of reconstruction and change, a journey of discovery, never settling.
-It conveys the idea that this perplexity contributes to our identity and it is this journey that we embrace the fact that disorientation makes us who we are.
+It conveys the idea that this perplexity contributes to our identity and it is this journey that we embrace the fact that disorientation makes us, us.

-Produced in conjunction with the visuals, the series of map folds reveal posters of each different region which translates into anatomy.
-As one can seldom fold a map back to its original state, the exercise here is to engage the audience in the attempt of the map folding to comprehend the idea of loss and displacement.
+Produced in conjunction with the visuals, the series of map folds reveal posters of each region translated into anatomy.
+As one can seldom fold a map back to its original state, the exercise here engages the audience in the attempt of map folding to comprehend the idea of loss and displacement.
 Through this exercise, one examines poems which are made of headlines of each district.
-It speaks of an ever changing landscape and the perplexity that comes with it, further conveying the idea of disorientation.
+It speaks of an ever changing landscape and the perplexity that comes with it.

 Other, Self and the Yonder